Lionel Long: Homestead

 Long's vineyard homestead near Rylstone in the Western highlands of New South Wales was owned and managed for 10 years under the name Stonybrook by Matthew Batten, advertising creative, screenwriter, and author.
 Batten maintained a collection of Long memorabilia, including a distinctive country-style chair which was hand-painted by Long in a folk art style and was donated by his daughter, Amberwren, at the homestead property when Batten purchased it.
 Batten sold the property privately in 2014.

+Personal life and death

+Long married Carole Sue Newgrosh in 1964 in Chatswood, New South Wales.
+Together the couple had two children.